ttuegel/haskell-love-2021/README.md

 -   Measure more.

-    Your Haskell program leaks memory in ways you probably aren't testing for.
+    Your Haskell program leaks memory in ways you aren't testing for.

 -   Use `Strict` to easily debug the problems you measure.